groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 also isolated with chroot and can only see the zone where files should be deposited.
 The use of this feature is strongly discouraged as it opens up the possibility of attacks against the DSAS
-- __Active__ - An account can be deactivate without deleting it.
+- __Active__ - An account can be deactivated without deleting it.
 This allows for an account to be temporarily suspended without deleting it.
 - ![](en/DSAS39.png) - By clicking on this icon, it is possible to change the password of the user.
 - ![](en/DSAS40.png) - By clicking on this icon, it is possible to permenantly delete the user.